abpframework/abp/docs/en/framework/fundamentals/validation.md

 }
 ````

-When you use this class as a parameter to an [application service](../architecture/domain-driven-design/application-services.md) or a controller, it is automatically validated and a localized validation exception is thrown ([and handled](../fundamentals/exception-handling.md) by the ABP framework).
+When you use this class as a parameter to an [application service](../architecture/domain-driven-design/application-services.md) or a controller, it is automatically validated and a localized validation exception is thrown ([and handled](../fundamentals/exception-handling.md) by the ABP).

 ### IValidatableObject